james-nick/Useless-Apps/README.md

 # Useless-Apps
-Hmmm. no uses excet why not.
+Hmmm. no uses except why not.
+Just try it.